bowheart/react-zedux/README.md

 ### Identifying stores

 A component deep in the hierarchy may have many stores provided to it.
 How do we pick and choose which parent-provided store to use?
-The answer is simple: Each store needs a unique identifier.
+The answer won't surprise you.
+Because...it isn't surprising.
+Each store needs a unique identifier.

 The `<Provider />` component takes a required `id` prop.
 This id may be anything, but will typically be a custom Provider component.
 More on those in the next section.